Question: Who benefits from Adult Education?

-Answer: Adult Education classes are not, for official Parkland College Credit.
-However, some classes offer
+Answer: Adult Education classes are not for official Parkland College Credit.
+However, some classes may lead

-certificates in specific career fields.
-Connect with an advisor to
+to certificates in specific career fields.
+Connect with

 Question: Where do classes meet?

-semesters, at the Rantoul Business Center (601 S Century Blvd, Rantoul,
+- Rantoul Business Center (601 S Century Blvd, Rantoul, IL).

 Question: How long does it take to complete this program?